jonathanhogg/flitter/docs/windows.md

 ## `!video`

 A `!video` node loads and renders frames from an external video file into a texture.
+The texture will inherit the `size` attribute as normal, or this can be specified explicitly.
+By default, the video will be stretched to fill this size, but this can be controlled with the `aspect` attribute described below.

 The following attributes are supported:

 `filename=` *PATH*
 : Specifies the path of the video to open with respect to the location of the